 Overview

 Our training program is designed to improve trainees’ facility in providing brief assessment and diagnosis, short-term treatment, crisis intervention, and primary prevention/outreach on a college campus.
-An appreciation for serving the versatility and unique differences students offer is a core value at MICA and the Student Counseling Center (SCC).
+An appreciation for serving the unique differences students offer is a core value at MICA and the Student Counseling Center (SCC).
 Trainees will have the opportunity to work with domestic and international students as well as a range of other demographic backgrounds.

-Clinical Training Program Goals
+Counseling and Social Work Clinical Training Program Goals

 SCC staff will provide at least one hour of individual weekly supervision in addition to occasional group supervision/case consultation.
 In the past, interns have accrued 150-175 direct intervention hours during their time at SCC.